DoneSEA/SEA/README.md

 # SEA

 This repository is used to store official cases of SEA boards and provide communication.

+The official case contains three parts: Hello-World, Examples and Demos.

+* The Hello-World part provides the initial project of the FPGA part and the initial project of the ESP32 part on the board.
+* The Examples part provides basic case applications of ESP32 and FPGA on the board, and is equipped with rich FPGA open source IP cores.
+* The Demos part, as an official perfect case, is divided into multiple categories according to different applications.
+It provides a systematic application case of the board.

+The communication part is divided into many categories.
+If the developer has a good creation, he can upload it to the corresponding category.
+Of course, if the developer can provide complete technical documentation and corresponding introductions, we will put it in our Demos and show it as an official case.

+At present, we have not opened the exchange area, only open the official cases.

 ![](/Images/SEA.jpg)

 ## Official Cases

 The official cases include the Hello World part, the Examples (Basic Cases) part, and the Demos (System Cases) part currently.
+We show the composition of the official case in the form of a table.

 ### Hello World

- The Hello World part provides blank project of SEA board, including ESP32 part and FPGA part.
+The structure of the Hello-World part is shown in the following table.
+At present, we provide the Hello-World project of the ESP32 part realized by the Arduino IDE platform and the MicroPython platform individually and the Hello-World project of the FPGA part realized by the Vivado platform.

 | Number | Property | Case Name                                              | Discription                                |
 | ---- | ---- | ------------------------------------------------------------ | ------------------------------------------ |